-Abstract-This paper presents a new framework for solving different kinds of mapping problems, the Generic Modular Mapping Framework (GEMMA).
-It is geared towards high flexibility for dealing with a large number of different challenges.
-To this end it has an open architecture that allows the inclusion of applicationspecific code and provides a generic rule-based mapping engine that allows users without programming knowledge to define their own mapping rules.
-The paper provides a detailed description of the concepts inherent in the framework and its current architecture.
-Additionally, the evaluation of the framework in two different application cases, simulation model composition and testbench setup, is described.
+Abstract-This article presents a new framework for solving different kinds of data mapping problems, the Generic Modular Mapping Framework (GEMMA), and the engineering process that lead to its development.
+GEMMA is geared towards high flexibility for dealing with a large number of different challenges.
+To this end it has an open architecture that allows the inclusion of application-specific code and provides a generic rule-based mapping engine that allows users without programming knowledge to define their own mapping rules.
+The paper provides the thought processes that were involved in the engineering of the framework, detailed description of the concepts inherent in the framework and its current architecture.
+Additionally, the evaluation of the framework in two different application cases, simulation model composition and test bench setup, is described.